joelabreurojas/ProVAI/README.md

     ```

 2.  **Create the environment file:**
     Copy `.env.template` to `.env`.
-The defaults are configured for production.
+The defaults are configured for development.

     ```bash
     cp .env.template .env